History of autism: In the United Kingdom

 British teacher Sybil Elgar began a school for autistic children in the basement of her London home in 1962.
 Later that year Elgar, Lorna Wing and others established the UK's Society for Autistic Children.
 (It became known as the National Autistic Society in 1982.)

+The Society proposed the "puzzle piece" as a symbol for autism in 1963, because it reflected their view of autism as a "puzzling condition".

-In 1965, it set up The Society School for Autistic Children, which was later named after Elgar.
+In 1965, the group set up The Society School for Autistic Children, which was later named after Sybil Elgar.
 As of 2023, the society operates seven schools across England.

-British psychiatrist John K Wing edited the first edition of Early Childhood Autism; Clinical, Educational and Social Aspects in 1966, which included chapters from both Ivar Lovaas and Lorna Wing.
-Later editions would contain different chapters.

 Representative organisation Scottish Autism began in 1968, and continues independently today.
 (Autism Northern Ireland would follow in 1991.)